iOS in-app purchases and migrating to subscription billing

 For those fans purchasing via Apple's in-app system, creators can choose to:

-- Increase the prices of the memberships and digital goods sold in the iOS app.
+• Increase the prices of the memberships and digital goods sold in the iOS app.
 This will help creators earn the same across platforms despite the Apple fee and is the default option

-- Keep prices the same across all platforms.
+• Keep prices the same across all platforms.
 This means that the creator absorbs the Apple App Store fee themselves and therefore earns less from sales in the iOS app

 You can switch from the default setting of increasing the prices of membership and digital goods sold on the iOS app by visiting your Billing and payouts settings.

-We’ve created a page on how iOS in-app purchases will impact fans you can share with fans to help communicate this change.
+We’ve created a page on how iOS in-app purchases will impact fans that you can share with fans to help communicate this change.